robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > anyone to make unique and usable organisms at home or in a lab."
 Among
 > its products, in addition to the frog-muscle kit, are a "DIY bacterial
 > gene engineering CRISPR kit" ($169) and a "genetic engineering home lab
 > kit" ($1,999).
+>
-Soon after Zayner started his business in 2016, he got an
+> Soon after Zayner started his business in 2016, he got an
 > email from Harvard's George Church.
+"I like the stuff you're doing,"
+> Church wrote.

 > [k3376] "We now all have this ability to program life," he says.
 "If
 > millions of people took it up, that would immediately change medicine and
 > agriculture, contributing so much to the world.
 By demonstrating how easy
 > CRISPR is, I want to inspire people to do that."
+>
-Isn't it dangerous, I
+> Isn't it dangerous, I
 > ask, for everyone to have access to this technology?
 "No, it's fucking
 > exciting," he counters.
 "No great technology has flourished until people
 > had complete access to it."
 He has a point.
 What truly caused the digital
-> age to blossom was when computers became personal.
+> age to blossom was when computers became __personal__.

 > [k3523] The discussions led Berg to convene a group of biologists in
 > January 1973 at the Asilomar conference center on the California coast